- Scientific name: Orcinus orca

 Killer whales have an extremely extensive distribution, being found in all of the worlds seas and oceans from the Arctic Ocean and polar regions to the Caribbean, Mediterranean and tropical areas of the Pacific.
 This makes them one of the most widespread animals in the world, with killer whales only absent from enclosed or almost enclosed bodies of water such as the Black Sea and the Caspian Sea.
 Killer whales tend to prefer water which is at least 20-30 metres deep, and can often be found around areas where there is sloping continental shelves.

 Many people are surprised to hear that killer whales are present in the waters around the British Isles but they are indeed, and there is in fact a resident British population off the west coast of Scotland.
-This pod, however, consisted of just nine killer whales and was reduced to eight in 2016 when ones of the female killer whales known as Lulu died after becoming tangled in commercial fishing gear.
+This pod, however, consisted of just nine killer whales and was reduced to eight in 2016 when ones of the female killer whales known as Lulu was found dead tangled in commercial fishing gear.
 However, analysis of the killer whale found extremely high levels of chemicals and pollutants known as PCBs in her body, which may have been the cause of death.
 There are fears that the rest of the pod may have similar levels of chemicals in their bodies.
 Furthermore, the British killer whale pod is seen as being isolated from wider populations of killer whales, and consists entirely of older killer whales with the females all being past the age where they can reproduce.
 This, along with the lack of lack of interaction with other killer whale pods means that it is therefore sadly inevitable that the British population will die out in the coming years.